-When the length of the cutting teeth has worn down to only 4 mm (0,16 inch) the chain must be replaced.
+File all the teeth to the same length.
+When the length of the cutting teeth is reduced to 5/32 inch (4 mm) the chain is worn out and should be replaced.

 Bar

 Check regularly:

 Whether there are burrs on the edges of the bar.
 Remove these with a file if necessary.